 Also consider creating individual profiles for each supplier you use.
 Record past transactions and line items with each vendor and decide on future spending decisions based on the data.
-You might be able to negotiate better deals and improve relationships with suppliers effectively this way.
+You might be able to negotiate better deals, identify deviations from framework agreements, and improve relationships with suppliers effectively this way.

 Tail spend analysis